S Corp Subsidiary: Everything You Need to Know

 Another option is to transfer the main business to a subsidiary and hold the asset in the parent company.
 This is a common solution if art or something else that wouldn't generate liabilities is the asset in question.
 Finally, a new holding company could be created with the original corporation and a new subsidiary as its two subsidiaries.

 If you need help with an S corp subsidiary, you can post your legal need UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.